-Referring to a standard operating Given a 20-pound block placed on the procedure floor, lift and place the block on a table according to the lifting procedures discussed in class.
+Given a 20 pound block placed on the floor, lift and place the block on a table according to the lifting procedures discussed in class.

 Implying the standard of no error Given the voltage and resistance of a wire, determine its current.
-Adding the requirement for accuracy.

-"perform without error" would not increase
+Adding "perform without error" would not increase the requirement for accuracy.